-This limited warranty does not apply to accessory items such as blades, drill bits, sanding discs, grinding wheels, belts, ball bearings and other related items.
+This limited warranty does not apply to accessory items such as blades, drill bits, sanding discs, grinding wheels or belts and other related items.

 Seller shall in no event be liable for death, injuries to persons or property, or for incidental, contingent, special, or consequential damages arising from the use of our products.